By: Jennifer Strus, Asst. Secretary

 CA Staff will:

 - Ask caregivers to notify them of travel and initiate the approval process at least three weeks in advance of travel, when possible.
-Trips that are in consideration of the child's health, safety and best interest and are less than 72 hours do not require three weeks advance notice.
+Trips that are in consideration of the child's health, safety and best interest and are less than 72 hours in duration do not require CA approval.